Nightcrawler (character): Publication history

 Dave Cockrum originally created Nightcrawler while he was in the United States Navy, stationed at Guam.
 He recounted: "I sat up one night in the middle of a typhoon because it was too noisy to sleep, so I stayed up and thought up this character.
 Originally, Nightcrawler was a demon from Hell who had flubbed a mission, and rather than go back and face punishment, he decided to stay up here in the human world.
 He was supposed to be the sidekick of another superhero character that I had created named The Intruder."
 At this point Nightcrawler wore trunks instead of a full costume, but otherwise looked identical to his final version.

 Cockrum submitted the character to be part of a group of characters called The Outsiders (not to be confused with the later team The Outsiders), set in the universe of DC Comics' Legion of Super-Heroes series.
-As Nightcrawler had been rejected by DC, when Cockrum started work on the new X-Men in 1975, he brought the character's costume design (and overall unusual look) over to Marvel.
+However, DC rejected the character, resulting in Cockrum importing him to Marvel after he began working on X-Men in 1975.
 Because editor Roy Thomas wanted the new X-Men to be a multinational group, it was decided to make Nightcrawler German.

 Although an X-Men character for years, Nightcrawler did not get his own comic book title (written and drawn by Cockrum) until November 1985.
 In the four-issue limited series Nightcrawler, along with Lockheed, accidentally travel to several alternate dimensions, meeting strange beings such as the Bamfs.
 After various adventures, Nightcrawler and Lockheed manage to get home safely.

 A second four-issue limited series was published in November 2002.
 Written by Chris Kipiniak and penciled by Matthew Dow Smith, it focuses upon Nightcrawler's decision to become a priest and his attempts to fight a group of slave traders.

 In September 2004, the first Nightcrawler ongoing title was published by Marvel, written by Roberto Aguirre-Sacasa with covers and pencils by Darick Robertson.
 The series was canceled with issue twelve.

 In 2014, a new Nightcrawler ongoing title commenced, written by Chris Claremont.
 This was also canceled with issue twelve.

-Way of X

 Nightcrawler starred in an ongoing book titled Way of X, written by Si Spurrier and illustrated by Bob Quinn.
 It was announced in January 2021 for an April 2021 debut as part of the X-Men line's Reign of X, following the conclusion of X of Swords crossover.
 It is billed as a smart, psychedelic tale about faith, science, culture, love and law.
 The series featured the return of Legion and the threat of Onslaught to the mutant nation.

-A one-shot titled X-Men: The Onslaught Revelation will served as the finale of the first chapter of the series.
+A one-shot titled X-Men: The Onslaught Revelation served as the finale of the first chapter of the series.

+In April 2023, it was announced that Wagner would star in a 5-issue miniseries entitled Uncanny Spider-Man, written by Spurrier and illustrated by Lee Garbett as a part of the Fall of X, in which he would become the latest Spider-Man (Spinnenmann).

+In 2025, Nightcrawler will be getting a solo X-Men project.